 - Name of the hospital that treated you (if applicable)

-c.
 If the medical device in question is an implant, you can generally find this information on the implant card given to you by the doctor.
-If the medical device in question is a catheter, insulin pump or other product that you use yourself, the information is printed on the packaging or on the device itself.
+If the medical device in question is a catheter, insulin pump or other product that you use yourself, the information can be found on the packaging or on the device itself.

 7. Why are reports of serious incidents important?

 a.
-It is necessary for the manufacturer and the competent authorities to be informed promptly on all serious incidents to ensure that the safety of medical devices is monitored correctly.
+It is necessary for the manufacturer and the competent authorities to be informed promptly on all serious incidents to ensure that the safety of medical devices is monitored.

 b.
 Reports are the only way of identifying certain malfunctions and preventing them from happening again.